fee-mendes/import-scylladb-dashboards/prometheus/README.md

 ### **Automated**
 1 - Copy the provided `docker_cmd` script to the root of your Scylla Monitoring package

+2 - Create the relevant `prometheus/scylla_servers.yml` & `prometheus/scylla_manager_servers.yml` files

-2 - Run it to get a full-blown working Prometheus set-up
+3 - Run it to get a full-blown working Prometheus set-up

 ### **Manual**